Help staff to engage all students and improve academic outcomes with equitable practices and social and emotional learning (SEL).

 Download a free copy of our 5 Equitable Action Activities for Educators Using Social and Emotional Learning

-In order to disrupt inequity in schools we must examine our own unconscious biases and strive to overcome them.
+In order to ensure equity in schools we must examine our own unconscious biases and strive to overcome them.

-Check out our Promoting Equity Through PBIS and SEL blog post to learn more about SEL and equitable practices in schools.
-Then, feel free to download or print this free activity sheet and share it with your staff to help boost their social and emotional competence while increasing their knowledge and practice of equity.
+Download our How to Guide: Promoting Equity Through Social and Emotional Learning to learn more about SEL and equity in education - including actionable steps to combat implicit bias.
+Then, feel free to download or print this free activity sheet and share it with your staff to help boost their social and emotional competence while helping them understand what is equity in education.

 Research shows that universal social and emotional interventions can help all students improve academically, regardless of race or family income (AEI/Brookings Working Group on Poverty and Opportunity, 2015).

-Best practices that have been shown to improve academic outcomes of all students include:
+Best practices and education equity programs that have been shown to improve academic outcomes of all students include:

-Looking at Equity Through a Social Emotional Lens
+Looking at Educational Equity Through a Social Emotional Lens

 A presentation from the 2017 Colorado Healthy Schools Summit

-These slides, presented at the 2017 Colorado Healthy Schools Summit, outline the important ways that SEL can promote equitable opportunities for all students.
+These slides, presented at the 2017 Colorado Healthy Schools Summit, outline the important ways that SEL can promote equity in education for all students.
 Among the many items discussed in this presentation are:

 As part of our social and emotional learning solution, Aperture Education provides access to Foundational Practices — actionable ideas that educators can use to set positive expectations and goals for their students.
 These Foundational Practices include Trauma-Informed Practices, which help educators understand how to support their students who have been adversely affected by traumatic experiences.
 Click here to download the Trauma-Informed Practices Teacher Notes, one sample of what we provide to our customers through our system, the DESSA Comprehensive SEL System.

-How the Devereux Student Strengths Assessment (DESSA) Can Help Foster Equity
+How the Devereux Student Strengths Assessment (DESSA) Can Help Foster Educational Equity

 Recent research on the DESSA: